Cheplusplus/sudoku_solver/README.md

 SudokuSolver() creates a new solver object.

-The new_board() method takes a 9x9 list of lists as its argument and sets the instances board to the list.
+The new_board() method takes a 9x9 array as its argument and sets the instances board to the list.

-The solve() method returns a solved board as a 9x9 list of lists.
+The solve() method returns a solved board as a 9x9 array.

 Example usage:

-def main():
+    # create a new instance of the solver
     new_puzzle = SudokuSolver()

-    # create the board
+    # give the solver a new puzzle
     new_puzzle.new_board(
             [[0, 0, 0, 0, 9, 0, 3, 4, 0],
              [2, 0, 7, 8, 0, 0, 0, 0, 0],